-One very important and very difficult question is It cannot be denied that in our that of export. export trade we have, to a large extent, developed our industrial greatness.
-But we must look at this questtion of export on a wider front than the immediate present or the immediate future.
-If, as our political economists tell us, our export is essential to our well-being, we must realise that it is at the cost of bringing the day rapidly nearer when industries will be hampered by dear coal-in other words, mortgaging the interests of posterity in the interest of the present and possibly a few succeeding generations.
+One very important and very difficult question is that of export.
+It cannot be denied that in our export trade we have, to a large extent, developed our industrial greatness.
+But we must look at this question of export on a wider front than the immediate present or the immediate future.
+If, as our political economists tell us, our export is essential to our wellbeing, we must realise that it is at the cost of bringing the day rapidly nearer when industries will be hampered by dear coal-in other words, mortgaging the interests of posterity in the interest of the present and possibly a few succeeding generations.

-The suggestion which has been made for the re-

-imposition of a duty on export coal, the proceeds from which should be applied to the investigation of our coals and the development of schemes for the more economical utilisation of the coal we consume, would appear very sound.
+and possibly a few succeeding generations.
+The suggestion which has been made for the reimposition of a duty on export coal, the proceeds from which should be applied to the investigation of our coals and the development of schemes for the more economical utilisation of the coal we consume, would appear very sound.
+As Prof. H. S. Jevons so aptly puts it: "English-